marein/php-gaming-website/README.md

   | [http://localhost:8082/](http://localhost:8082/) | Redis management interface.    |
   | [http://localhost:8083/](http://localhost:8083/) | Grafana management interface.  |

-  Use `./project tests` to ensure code quality and consistency.
-This command performs code style checks, runs static analysis and executes the test suite to verify the application's functionality.
+  Run `./project tests` to verify code quality and functionality.
+This command performs code style checks, runs static analysis, and executes the test suite.
+Automated checks are integrated into the pipeline and executed upon code submission.
-  It is also integrated into the pipeline to automate these checks upon pushing code.

   Use `./project composer` to manage dependencies and `./project installAssets` to install web assets during development.
 Both commands copy dependencies from the container to the host system upon completion,